Table of contents

 There are two types of Google Analytics properties: Google Analytics 4 and Universal Analytics.

-It's important to note that Universal Analytics properties will stop processing data on July 1, 2023 (or July 1, 2024 if you are using paid version - Analytics 360).
+It's important to note that Universal Analytics properties stopped processing data on July 1, 2023 (or July 1, 2024 if you are using paid version - Analytics 360).

 GA4 is a brand-new platform with many unique features that Universal Analytics lacks.
 So, what sets Universal Analytics apart from GA4?
 Let's dive into the differences between the two and explore them below.